irhamdana12/MySIBI/README.md

+MySIBI is an Indonesian sign language detection application using deep learning object detection models integrated into android using kotlin and jetpack compose. this application can detect 15 sign words. this application can be applied in slb or people with normal hearing can use this application. this application is for my thesis final project for the requirements to pass.

 # Tugas Akhir Skripsi

-**Judul "Aplikasi Deteksi Sistem Isyarat Bahasa Indonesia (SIBI) Berbasis Android menggunakan Metode Rapid Application Development**
+**Judul "Aplikasi Deteksi Sistem Isyarat Bahasa Indonesia (SIBI) Berbasis Android menggunakan Metode Rapid Application Development" **

 ## Features